shuaixiang007/yini-demo-apps/ts-cjs/basic/README.md

-# TypeScript Basic Demo - ESM
+# TypeScript Basic Demo - CommonJS

 This directory contains a simple demo showing how to use a [YINI config](https://github.com/YINI-lang) file with [yini-parser](https://github.com/YINI-lang/yini-parser-typescript) in a TypeScript project using `import` (ESM).